Yue-Zhengyuan/Lectures/Classical_Mechanics/Rotation/1_1-Intro_to_LA_1.md

 \end{cases}
 $$

 i.e. each basis vector has length 1, and is orthogonal to all other basis vectors.
-You can just imagine them as the unit vector along the $x$, $y$-axes.
-Such a set of basis vectors is called an **orthonormal basis**.
+You can just imagine them as the familiar unit vectors along the coordinate axes.
+Such a set of basis vectors is called an **orthonormal basis** (orthogonal and normalized).

 Then we recover something you already know: